 Altoona College encourages innovative, interdisciplinary ways for faculty to realize professional growth and achievement in these areas.
 Any demonstration of achievement in these areas should ultimately produce or enhance recognition of a faculty member’s expertise by members of the profession outside of Penn State University.
 Because of the demands made by teaching responsibilities and because of campus limitations, quantitative expectations for the research and scholarly output of Altoona College faculty must be different from that of faculty at locations which emphasize the research mission.
 However, similar qualitative expectations should apply at all locations (see Penn State Altoona Tenure and Promotion policy).

-Fixed-term faculty are expected to be actively engaged and remain current in their discipline(s).
+Non-tenure-line faculty are expected to be actively engaged and remain current in their discipline(s).
 Activities to remain current and engaged in their discipline(s) include, but are not limited to: attending and/or presenting at appropriate disciplinary conferences; participation in workshops related to faculty position and/or discipline; conducting disciplinary or pedagogical research appropriate to the discipline(s); publication; creation of artistic products and forms (appropriate to the arts disciplines); participation in local, regional, national, or international theatrical or musical performances, including performing, directing, producing, stage managing, and designing set and costumes; receipt of grants to support pedagogical work or scholarship; enrollment in continuing education courses or programs appropriate to the discipline; pursuit of advanced degrees; and development of new teaching approaches.

 All full-time faculty are expected to engage in service activities to further the missions of the College and the University.
 This service usually takes the form of committee work, participation in governance bodies, administrative support work, service to student groups, and professionally related service to the public.
 Penn State Altoona expects that this record of service will eventually incorporate positions of leadership at various levels: academic division, college, university, and professional organizations.
 Elected positions of major responsibility are viewed as evidence that a candidate’s service has earned the esteem of his or her colleagues.